 The Organization's working capital and cash flows have seasonable variations during the year.
 Traditionally, the largest and most profitable fundraising events occur in the first quarter of the year.
 As a result, cash receipts and the cash balances are significantly higher during the first half of the year.
 Additionally, the success of fundraising events is highly dependent upon the weather during the events.
-In recent years, the Organization has generally benefited from favorable weather conditions.

-In addition to recurring annual fundraising events, the Organizations has also benefited from anniversary celebration fundraising events.
+In addition to recurring annual fundraising events, the Organization has also benefited from anniversary celebration fundraising events.
 These events were extremely profitable and resulted in additional cash flow.
 Finally, the Organization has shown continued growth in sponsorships.

-The following reflects the Organization's financial assets as of December 31, 2021 and 2020, reduced by amounts not available for general use because of donor restrictions within one year of the balance sheet date:
+The following reflects the Organization's financial assets as of December 31, 2022 and 2021, reduced by amounts not available for general use because of donor restrictions within one year of the balance sheet date:

-2021 2020 Cash and cash equivalents Certificates of deposit Grants and other receivables Investments \$ 3,590,742 253,288 508,317 10,533,322 \$ 4,107,481 253,091 481,265 8,057,828 Financial assets available to meet cash needs for expenditures within one year \$ 14,885,669 \$ 12,899,665
+2022 2021 Cash and cash equivalents Certificates of deposit Grants and other receivables Investments \$ 2,445,148 254,545 629,902 9,980,664 \$ 3,590,742 253,288 508,317 10,533,322 Financial assets available to meet cash needs for expenditures within one year \$ 13,310,259 \$ 14,885,669